 - Participation in the garden is at the member’s own risk.

 - Curly Community Garden Inc, members of the Curly Community Garden Management Committee and the Northern Beaches Council are not liable for any injury to members, or to their invited family and friends, or for the loss of any of their possessions.

 - Members must take full responsibility for their actions and follow these Safety Guidelines as well as the Curly Community Garden Member Guidelines.

 - Garden safety is very much about common sense and thinking about what we do.

 - Members must take reasonable care for the health and safety of themselves and the people they work with.

-- Garden safety and location of the First Aid Kit are part of orientation for new members.
+- Garden safety and location of the First Aid Kit are part of the orientation for new members.

 - Hazards in the garden environment include excessive sun exposure, dehydration, insect bites, injury from use of tools, inhalation of spores in soil and back strain from inappropriate lifting techniques.

-- Before commencing a task, gardeners should carefully assess the situation for possible risks to health and safety, including the materials they are working with, tools and equipment being used and personal health and wellbeing
+- Before commencing a task, gardeners should carefully assess the situation for possible risks to health and safety, including the materials they are working with, tools and equipment being used and personal health and wellbeing.

 - Ensure the work area and pathway is free of slipping and tripping hazards.

 - Report any potential danger, accident, incident or near miss on site.
 The Garden Co-ordinator must document the event in the Garden Logbook, then complete an Accident, Incident and Near Miss Report for Management Committee investigation and action.

 - keep watch of their children to ensure they don’t wander off